Community Development Block Grant Program

 The National Objectives mandated by the US Department of Housing and Urban Development (HUD) must still be accounted for by these programs when the grants are awarded.
 The following are a list of objectives:

-Thank you for your interest in the 2018-2019 City of Hesperia (City) Community Assistance Program (CAP).
+Thank you for your interest in the City of Hesperia (City) Community Assistance Program (CAP).
 The City CAP will replace the Community Development Block Grant (CDBG) Public Service Program funded through CDBG.
 The CAP grant program will be similar to the CDBG Public Service Program but will not be regulated by the Department of Housing and Urban Development (HUD).
 The CAP will be funded through the City’s general fund and managed by the Economic Development Department.
-We will make every effort to assist applicants to transition from the CDBG Public Service Program to CAP.
 We hope that participants will find CAP a very user-friendly and easily manageable program.
 The City is dedicated to its residents and wants to continue to fund public services.

-The City of Hesperia’s CAP grants will be awarded in April of each year through the Hesperia City Council Advisory Committee and Hesperia City Council process, beginning with the publication of the 2018-2019 Notice of Funding Availability (NOFA) English 2018-2019 Notice of Funding Availability (NOFA) Spanish
+The City of Hesperia’s CAP grants will be awarded in June of each year through the Hesperia City Council Advisory Committee and Hesperia City Council process, beginning with the publication of the 2023-2024 Notice of Funding Availability.

 All eligible public service agencies may apply for grant funding through the application process.
-For more information, contact Susie Flores at (760) 947-1909.
+For more information, contact April Antonio at (760) 947-1909 or email@example.com.